 Learn more about our top-of-the-line products in Naperville 630-355-6557

 We all know the cliché story of someone throwing a baseball through a window to break it, but did you know the same thing could happen with a snowball?
 Get enough ice in the mix, or hide a rock in it, and it could be powerful enough to break a window.

 Besides mischievous kids throwing snowballs, storms can also throw objects against your windows.
 Broken branches in storms shatter windows all the time.
 A hard Illinois blizzard combined with the weight of snow and ice can snap branches and fling them into your windows.

 Keeping your trees pruned away from windows and clearing dead ones away protects your windows and will make your yard prettier.
 If a tree appears dead, call a tree service to get it removed as soon as possible.
 It could rot from the inside out and fall into your house.

 Get a free virtual consultation for Naperville or Des Plaines exteriors

 Get a Professional Inspection Once a Year

 If you can control these four things, you can slow down damage to your windows from cold weather.
 A yearly window inspection and a bit of caulk can make your next window upgrade one that you want to make, not one you have to make.
+If you do need a window replacement, our team of window installation specialists at Opal Enterprises can give your home a fresh new look with personalized windows.
 If you haven’t had a window inspection in a while, contact us.